vinimmelo/vinimmelo/README.md

 - ⚡ Fun facts:
   - :ping_pong: Love Table Tennis, a little rusty however
   - :books: Reading is like water, I need it!
 Actually ... follow me on [goodreads](https://www.goodreads.com/user/show/102894831-vinicius), I don't bite.
-- 💬 Ask me about Web Development, Python and Devops (yes, it is not a position, I know)
-- :computer: I have a blog too -> [Vinícius Melo](https://vinimelo.dev)